AnLeDro/Holistic_Immobilisation/model.md

   - Description: KPIs calculated for the USP section.

 ### USPKPIs
+Description: KPIs used for evaluation of the process.
 - scale
   - Type: integer
   - Description: Final volume of the fermentation broth.